bitigchi/SwiftConvert/README.md

 # SwiftConvert
-Unit Converter, written using Swift's built-in unit conversion methods
+Unit Converter, written using SwiftUI and Swift's built-in unit conversion methods (in development, currently converting temperature only).